legumeinfo/graphql-server/README.md

 ## Local
-You setup and run the Legumeinfo GraphQL Server without Docker as follows:
+Setup and run the Legumeinfo GraphQL Server without Docker as follows:

 ### Setup
 Use the following command to install server's dependencies: